-Figure 3.4: A Modern Take on Restoring Landscape Level Fire Regimes With Cultural Management completely encroached by conifers today, the presence of both Black and White Oaks trying to come back in plantations or recent burn scars represents a landscape memory of prior fire regime and ecology.
+Figure 3.4: A Modern Take On Restoring Landscape Level Fire Regimes With Cultural Management

+The figure indicates how on the southeast side of Black Mountain existing pockets of Black Oak (shown in green) are remnant stands that can be nudged back towards oak woodland through the use of fire.
+Black oak is a southerly aspect species that can be maintained with spring (dormant season) burning.
+While these Black Oak stands are completely encroached by conifers today, the presence of both Black and White Oaks trying to come back in plantations or burn recent burn scars represents a landscape memory of prior fire regime and ecology.
 The face of Black Mountain below the ceremonial ignition point is sheltered from a NE wind event, while natural fire breaks exist to the south in the form of serpentine geology (shown in purple), and to the west where a mesic environment is formed by wet shaded, dark canyons (indicated in blue).
-A fire lit in February in areas of low to mid elevation southwest exposure and restored oak woodland stand characteristics creates a fuel limited condition when and shaded fuel break for summer burning activities.
+A fire lit in February in areas of low to mid elevation southwest exposure and restored oak woodland stand characteristics create a fuel limited condition when and shaded fuel break for summer burning activities.
 Following up with strategic pockets and or areas with presence of invasive species in June should increase the viability of blackline features and favor proliferation of native species over the non-native invasive.
 Fires lit in August during the ceremonies should go out to where you burned in February and reinforced in June.
 Burning in August in conjunction with the ceremonies, even during a NE wind event allows for the fire to burn adjacent, yet away from the community, creating a band of fuel limited fire safe conditions around the community of Orleans (shown in tan).
 This multi-step annual approach of burning in February based on site specific rotation schedules, following up with strategic reinforcing burns (in cured grasses) in June, and conducting ceremonial burning in the World Renewal Ceremonies in August would restore a very large block of land to the historically fuel limited fire regime.
 This approach serves as a critical climate adaptation measure for lower and middle forest, riverine and riparian habitat zones, and protect the town from dangerous high severity fire activity in the face of climate change.